mrocklin/blog/_posts/work/2019-09-02-stay-on-hpc.md

 With that prelude out of the way, here are some reasons:

 1.  **You already have an in-house HPC center** so you might as well use it.
-    Adopting a technology is easy, but changing the behaviors of an institution is a multi-year effort that is going to be more intense than you expect.
+    Adopting a technology is easy, but changing the culture of an institution is a multi-year effort that is going to be more intense than you expect.
     Even very nimble for-profit companies have a hard time at this, and if you have an in-house HPC center, then you are probably an organization with